 Loktung Wong is a Hong Kong self-taught artist.
 Through confronting and recognising her personal experiences, unfamiliar emotions started coming out as well as her creativity and curiosity.
 Her works consist of combining realism with abstraction to represent the intricacy of human experiences.
+Through the act of using pen solely to create detailed drawings, she explores how certain subjects can be seen to be so simple, yet be so profound once understood.
 Her works are also shaped by poetry, music, film and philosophy, which in turn give her a better understanding, to fuel her to create vivid visions.

-'晋源' by Jiaqi Kang
+晋源 by Jiaqi Kang